-EPA gives grants to reduce Erie algae
+EPA gives $8.6M to cut Lake Erie algae

 Michigan and two neighboring states will receive a combined $8.6 million in federal grants to reduce phosphorus runoff blamed for the kind of harmful algae growth in western Lake Erie that left more than 400,000 people without drinkable tap water for two days in August, officials said Monday.

 The U.S. Environmental Protection Agency is awarding grants to Michigan, Ohio and Indiana to provide farmers with technical assistance and incentives while improving the measurement of phosphorus loads in Lake Erie tributaries, regional director Susan Hedman said.

 “The importance of taking a regional approach to address the impact of harmful algae blooms on Lake Erie is imperative,” said James Zehringer, director of the Ohio Department of Natural Resources.

 Lake Erie, the shallowest of the five Great Lakes, has been plagued with large blooms of cyanobacteria — commonly known as blue-green algae — for more than a decade.
 They produce a toxin that can kill pets and livestock, and cause liver damage in humans.
 An outbreak in August prompted the drinking water ban for much of northwest Ohio, including Toledo, and southeast Michigan.